 \subsection{Problem Setting}

+We illustrate the overview of the federated active learning framework in Fig.~\ref{fig:focus} and sum up the proposed KAFAL algorithm in Alg.~\ref{alg:KAFAL}.
 In federated active learning, we keep $K$ local client models parametrized with $\{{\bm \omega}_{i}\}^{K}_{i=1}$ and one global model on central server parametrized with $\mathbf\Omega$.
 Each client model $i$ is optimized using its local training dataset $\mathcal{D}_{i}$.
 Different from standard federated learning, federated active learning annotates a subset of data samples on each client with a local active learning loop.
 The training set $\mathcal{D}_{i}$ for client $i$ is divided into a labelled set $\mathcal{D}^{L}_{i}$ and an unlabelled set $\mathcal{D}^{U}_{i}$.
 In each communication round, a fraction $R\in(0,1]$ of the total $K$ clients are first randomly selected as a subset $S_t$, which simulates the real-world scenarios that some local devices may be offline from time to time.
 After that, the selected clients first download $\mathbf\Omega$ from the server to initialize $\{{\bm \omega}_{k}\}_{k\in S_t}$, and then conduct local update based on $\{\mathcal{D}_{k}\}_{k\in S_t}$.
 The updated $\{{\bm \omega}_{k}\}_{k\in S_t}$ will be uploaded to the central server and aggregated to update ${\mathbf\Omega}$.
 The training process terminates after $T$ communication rounds.
 After that, a batch of unlabelled data is sampled from each $\mathcal{D}^{U}_{i}$, sent to the local oracle for annotation, and added to the labelled data pool $\mathcal{D}^{L}_{i}$ for each client $i$.
 The sampling budget for the client $i$ is $b_i$.
 The active sampling process is repeated for $A$ times, where $A$ is set according to need.
 The training sets $\{\mathcal{D}_{i}\}^{K}_{i=1}$ follow non-IID distributions.
 All client models share the same architecture with the global model to synchronize model parameters between the client and server.
 Just like in federated learning, transferring the local data $\{\mathcal{D}_{i}\}^{K}_{i=1}$ across clients (or server) is prohibited in federated active learning.
 The objective of federated active learning is to actively annotate local data with limited budgets to improve the overall model performance without violating data privacy.
-We illustrate the overview of the federated active learning framework and the proposed KAFAL in Fig.~\ref{fig:focus} and Fig.~\ref{fig:overview}, respectively.

 {